Badr-AL101/DE_GUC_W22_MET/README.md

-Repo containing labs for Data Engineering course in the GUC for MET semester w22
+Repo containing labs for Data Engineering course in the GUC - MET 9th semester W22